X3nom/MessageVoid-client/README.md

 # MessageVoid
-MessageVoid is an end-2-end encrypted mail / messaging platform with focus on anonymity.
+MessageVoid is an end-2-end encrypted mail / messaging platform with focus on anonymity, security and decentralization.

 There's no centralized user accounts.
 Instead, users are identified by their **globally unique** `UserID`.

+Every message that get's sent becomes "public knowledge" but is useful only to those, who hold decryption keys (only intended recipient)

+---

+- private parts of userIDs are stored locally, they should never ever leave the users device
+  - possibility to export userID?
+- list of known contacts is stored locally
+  - in UI, contacts show up looking like chats
+  - simple username $\rightarrow$ userID resolution by entering address such as *ex.* `hello~world.com` or `foo~77.245.34.145`
+    > resolution is "trust on first connect", only used once for fetching the recipient userID
+- newest messages panel $\rightarrow$ email inbox like view with newest fetched messages

 ## How does it work?
 `UserID` is an encryption keypair *(priv. key + pub. key)*.
 User is seen as the owner of private key of their public ID.